pglen/nums/README.md

 Giant controllable numbers on screen.
 Ideal setup is a big screen TV attached to a PC.

-The numbers can be controlled over the LAN with the numscli network client program. (see screenshots)
+The numbers can be controlled over the LAN with the numcli network client program. (see screenshots)

-This project contains the source, the only two files one needs is in the respective 'Release' directories.
+This project contains the source, but one needs the only three files.

+	  -  .\notify1.wav
-      o .\Release\nums.exe
+	  -  .\Release\nums.exe
-	  o .\numscli\Release\numcli.exe
+	  -  .\numscli\Release\numcli.exe

-One sound file (optional) named notify1.wav will be played when the number display is modified.
+ The sound file (optional) named notify1.wav will be played when the number display is updated.
-Copy to target or replace it as needed.
+ One may replace the file with a different sound as needed.

-Number Screen
+##Number Screen

 ![Screen Shot](./scr_shot.png)

-Client screen
+##Client screen

 ![Client Screen Shot](./screen_client.png)